HonraoYash/Live-AQI/data-ingestion.md

 The script simulates real-time Air Quality Index data and inserts it into the Redis datastore.

-Using the python random library, I generate the AQI values.
+Using the python random library, I generated the AQI values.

 For each of 4 locations:
 - `"Downtown"`